AI in Cybersecurity: A Double-Edged Sword

 AI-driven cybersecurity tools significantly improve the capability to assess and manage risks.

-1. Risk Scoring: AI can analyze various factors like user behavior, access patterns, and external threats to assign risk scores to different assets, helping prioritize security efforts.
+1. Risk Scoring: AI can analyze various factors, such as user behavior, access patterns, and external threats, to assign risk scores to different assets, helping prioritize security efforts.

 2. Compliance Monitoring: AI tools can continuously monitor for compliance with various security standards and protocols, ensuring that the organization does not inadvertently violate key cybersecurity practices.